General Terms and Conditions of ck.solution GmbH (hereinafter referred to as ck.solution)

-(1) The contractual partner – when buying standard software from C.K.
-Solution - is under the obligation to examine the delivered goods for obvious defects which would easily attract the attention of the average customer.
-Obvious defects also include missing handbooks.
-This also includes cases when a different item has been delivered or too small a quantity has been delivered.
-Such obvious defects are to be notified to in writing to C.K.
-Solution within four weeks of delivery.
-C.K.
-Solution must be notified of defects which only later become obvious within four weeks after they were first noticed by the user.
-If there is an infringement of the examination and notice of non-conformity, the goods are deemed as approved in view of the defect concerned.
+(1) The contractual partner is obliged – in the case of a purchase of standard software from ck.solution – to examine the delivered goods immediately for obvious defects.
+The lack of manuals is also regarded as an obvious defect.
+This also includes cases where a different item or too small a quantity is delivered.
+Such obvious defects are to be notified to ck.solution in writing without delay.
+In the event of a breach of the duty to inspect and give notice of defects, the goods shall be deemed to have been approved in view of the defect in question.

 § 11.
 Liability